-Lockleaze Neighbourhood Trust is a charity that runs two community venues, the Hub and the Cameron Centre, and our work extends beyond community buildings to support thriving individuals and a thriving community.
+Lockleaze Neighbourhood Trust is the anchor organisation for the community in Lockleaze, North Bristol.
+We run two community venues - currently The Hub on Gainsborough Square and St James community space.
+Our work extends beyond community buildings to support thriving individuals and a thriving community.
 We are a resident-led organisation and our mission is to support residents to achieve positive change for themselves and their community.